emix-c/MedicalImageAnalysis/README.md

 # MedicalImageAnalysis
-Created scripts for standard medical image analysis in MATLAB
+Scripts for standard medical image analysis methods in MATLAB